 For the study, researchers studied over 28,000 people in 2 separate hospitals in Massachusetts.
 They found that 3 in 10 people stopped taking their statins because of side-effects they presumably caused.

 Of those who stopped taking their statins, about 8.5% of them experienced a cardiovascular event like a stroke or heart attack within 4 years.
 Of the patients who kept taking the statins, 7.6% of them had cardiovascular events.

 Dr. John Torrest, an NBC lead correspondent, stated, “Those numbers are alarming.
 We don’t want patients quitting their statins without their doctor’s supervision.”
 But,”we also have to acknowledge that there are multiple reasons why people stop their statins.”

 People should not stop taking statins early because they are more at risk to experience a heart attack or stroke.
-Even though they may not be convenient because they are meant to be taken for life, the alternative is far worse.
+Even though they may not be convenient because many take them for life, the alternative is far worse.

 Why Do People Stop Taking Statins Early?

 One of the main reasons people stop taking their statins is because of side effects.
-According to the Mayo Clinic, about 30% of people who take statins experience side effects, many of which can be severe.
+According to the Mayo Clinic, about 30% of people who take statins experience moderate to severe side effects.

 The internet also plays a role in this.
 While we can learn much from the internet, it can also be detrimental to our well-being.
 Articles can share helpful tips but also share blogs like “5 Reasons Statins Aren’t Necessary.”

 People read these articles and feel that they don’t need statins or it’s not worth the side effects.
 Dr. Nissen said, “A third of patients don’t even fill the script.”
 Many are scared or simply don’t fully understand why they need to take them.